-Over the course of the past year, the global economic environment has deteriorated significantly and has evolved into what is commonly called a "global credit crisis."
-Negative developments include declining values in real estate, restricted criteria for obtaining credit and capital, liquidity concerns over major financial institutions, and recent significant declines and volatility in our global financial markets.
-In response to these unprecedented market conditions, on October 3, 2008, the U.S. enacted the Emergency Economic Stabilization Act of 2008, with an objective to promote the stability of the U.S. financial system.
-Many international countries have taken similar measures to stabilize the state of their local financial systems, including those located in Europe and Asia.
-Notwithstanding these measures, consumer confidence in the U.S. as measured by the Conference Board reached an all-time low in October 2008.
+Over the course of the past year, the global economic environment has deteriorated significantly and has evolved into what is commonly called a "global economic crisis."
+Negative developments include declining values in real estate, restricted criteria for obtaining credit and capital, liquidity concerns for most borrowers, the failure of certain major financial institutions, rising unemployment, and recent significant declines and volatility in global financial markets.
+In response to these unprecedented economic conditions, the United States and many international countries have taken measures to stabilize the state of their financial systems.
+Notwithstanding these measures, consumer confidence in the U.S. as measured by the Conference Board reached an all-time low in December 2008.

-We believe that the global economic uncertainty and credit crisis have negatively impacted the level of consumer spending for discretionary items over the course of the past year and through October 2008.
-This has affected our business as it is highly dependent on consumer demand for our products.
-Despite the more challenging economic environment that affected both the Company's wholesale customers and retail channels, we continued to experience reported revenue growth during the first half of Fiscal 2009.
-However, in October 2008, our Retail segment began to experience much softer revenue performance due in a large part to a drop-off in sales in our retail stores.
-If the global macroeconomic environment continues to be weak, these worsening economic conditions will likely have a negative effect on the Company's sales and operating margin growth rates across all segments for at least the remainder of the current fiscal year.
+We believe that the global economic crisis has negatively impacted the level of consumer spending for discretionary items over the course of the past year and through January 2009.
+This has negatively affected our business as it is highly dependent on consumer demand for our products.
+Despite the more challenging economic environment that affected both the Company's wholesale customers and retail channels, we continued to experience reported revenue growth during the nine months ended December 27, 2008.

+However, beginning in October 2008, our Retail segment began to experience sharp declines in comparative store sales, as did many of our traditional wholesale customers.
+Worsening global macroeconomic conditions and a contraction in the anticipated level of consumer spending will likely continue to have a negative effect on our sales and operating margins across all segments for the foreseeable future.